Guðrøðr Rǫgnvaldsson: Scandinavian sojourn

-A rook gaming piece of the so-called Lewis chessmen.

 In 1210, Rǫgnvaldr appears to have found himself the target of renewed Norwegian hegemony in the Isles.
 Specifically, the Icelandic annals reveal that a military expedition from Norway to the Isles was in preparation in 1209.
 The following year, the same source makes note of "warfare" in the Isles, and specifies that the holy island of Iona was pillaged.
 These reports are corroborated by Bǫglunga sǫgur, a thirteenth-century saga-collection that survives in two versions.
 Both versions reveal that a fleet of Norwegians plundered in the Isles, and the shorter version notes how men of the Birkibeinar and the Baglar—two competing sides of the Norwegian civil war—decided to recoup their financial losses with a twelve-ship raiding expedition into the Isles.
 The longer version states that "Ragnwald" (styled "Konge aff Möen i Syderö") and "Gudroder" (styled "Konge paa Manö") had not paid their taxes due to the Norwegian kings.
 In consequence, the source records that the Isles were ravaged until the two travelled to Norway and reconciled themselves with Ingi Bárðarson, King of Norway, whereupon the two took their lands from Ingi as a lén (fief).

 The name of Ingi Bárðarson as it appears on folio 139v of AM 47 fol (Eirspennill): "Inga Barðar s(son)".
 The thirteenth-century kings of Norway were nominal overlords of the kings of the Isles.

 The two submitting monarchs of the saga most likely represent Rǫgnvaldr and Guðrøðr.
 Their submission appears to have been undertaken in the context facing the strengthening position of the Norwegian Crown following the settlement between the Birkibeinar and Baglar, and the simultaneous weakening of the Crovan dynasty due to internal infighting.
 The destructive Norwegian activity in the Isles may have been some sort of officially sanctioned punishment from Norway due to Rǫgnvaldr's recalcitrance in terms of, not only his Norwegian obligations, but his recent reorientation towards the English Crown.
 The fact that Ingi turned his attention to the Isles so soon after peace was brokered in Norway may well indicate the importance that he placed on his relations with Rǫgnvaldr and his contemporaries in the Isles.
 There is reason to suspect that Óláfr had earlier approached Ingi in an attempt to garner support in gaining his perceived birthright before Rǫgnvaldr was able to have Óláfr imprisoned by the Scots.
 With Óláfr thus neutralised, Rǫgnvaldr could well have submitted to the Norwegian Crown in the context of further securing his hold of the kingship.
 In any event, the albeit confused titles accorded to Rǫgnvaldr and Guðrøðr by the saga seem to reveal that Guðrøðr possessed some degree of power in the Isles by the early thirteenth century.